AbidRaza1/Coding-Projects/README.md

    About me: Sales tax Calculator for Canadian provinces.

 5- Filename: Breakfast Menu.py.
    About me: The program displays a breakfast menu for restuarant.
-Ask user their choices and result in calcualting the cost of the breakfast.
+Ask user their choices and result in calculating the cost of the breakfast.

 6- Filename: Retrieving Data from Web Service.py.
    About me: Retrieving Data from Web Service using GEOJSON API.